otrv4/otrv4/otrv4.md

 Decrypting a data message consists of:

-1. If the encrypted message corresponds to an stored message key corresponding to an skipped message, the message is verified and decrypted with that key which is deleted from the storage.
+1. If the received encrypted message corresponds to an stored message key corresponding to an skipped message, the message is verified and decrypted with that key.
+Once used, that key is deleted from the storage.
-1. If a new ratchet key has been received, any message keys corresponding to skipped messages from the previous receiving ratchet are stored.
+1. If a new DH ratchet key is received, any message keys corresponding to skipped messages from the previous receiving DH ratchet are stored.
 A new DH ratchet is performed.
+The message is then verified and decrypted.
 1. If a new message from the current receiving ratchet is received, any message keys corresponding to skipped messages from the same ratchet are stored, and a symmetric-key ratchet is performed to derive the current message key and the next receiving chain key.
 The message is then verified and decrypted.

-This is done by:
+If an error is raised or something fails (e.g. the MAC verification of the message fails), the message should be discarded, and any changes to the state variables or key variables should be discarded as well.

+The decryption mechanism works as:

 * Check that the receiver's instance tag matches your sender's instance tag.
   * If they do not match, discard the message.